 If compliance is a concern for you, consider working with a global PEO that offers recruitment as part of their services.

 Several laws exist in Nigeria to prevent discriminatory practices in the workplace and beyond.
 The constitution prohibits discrimination on the following grounds:

 Further legislation prohibits discrimination based on HIV status and union membership.
 To stay compliant with Nigerian law, you should avoid asking direct questions about these characteristics when you’re getting to know potential hires.
 While some of these traits may come up in conversation, make sure they don’t factor into any staffing decisions.

 You have to hire Nigerian employees using an employment contract in the employee’s local language.
-We recommend spelling out terms of compensation, benefits, termination, entitlements, and more.
+Per law, the contract must include the place of work, duties, hours of work, and holidays.
+Employees must receive their contract within three months of their start date.
+We also recommend spelling out terms of compensation, benefits, termination, entitlements, and more.
 Any offer letters and employment contracts need to have salary and compensation amounts outlined in Nigerian naira instead of another currency.
 Keep in mind that both fixed-term and indefinite-term employment contracts are allowed by law, so you have multiple options for how to hire Nigerian employees.